nwoltman/node-mysql-plus/README.md

 + `unique()` - Declares the column as a unique index
 + `index()` - Declares the column as an index

-All ColumnDefinition methods return the ColumnDefinition, so they are chainable.
+All `ColumnDefinition` methods return the `ColumnDefinition`, so they are chainable.

 Additionally, certain column types have type-specific methods.
 These are as follows: